Commercial Truck Insurance Requirement MC S90

 When a case goes to judgment, all entities named in the suit are impacted.

-However, the MCS90/91X only requires the insurance company to handle the judgment against the Motor Carrier.
+But the MCS90–91X only requires the insurance company to handle the judgment against the Motor Carrier and no one else.

 So What Happens After the Insurance Company Pays the Pedestrian?